What’s happening in Europe?

 Children are fleeing war and disaster in greater numbers than ever before since World War 2.
 More than a million people, one in five of them children, arrived on the shores of Europe last year, and the number continues to rise.

-Abrupt border closures earlier this year have left thousands of refugee children stranded at transit centres in Greece and other south-eastern European countries, trying to reach family in Europe or countries where they intend to seek asylum, but unable to move.
+Abrupt border closures have left thousands of refugee children stranded at transit centres in Greece and other south-eastern European countries, trying to reach family in Europe or countries where they intend to seek asylum, but unable to move.

 The plight of these children is neither by their choice nor within their control.